GriffinGroupGlobal/web_interview/README.md

 Any specific notes or further information you would like to add about your submittal, should be included in the GitHub project.

-Do not feel as though you must create a public fork of this repository.
-You are free to create a throwaway GitHub account or private fork.
+You are free to use a throwaway GitHub account.
-In those cases, please let us know so that we may send you the GitHub IDs to add to the repository.

 ## Evaluations